 This can help you determine which account it is.
 Get information about the amount owing, the total time it has been delinquent and the agency name and contact information.
 Be confident that you do have rights in this situation.

-For example, they may not contact you during certain hours on Sundays or holidays.
+For example, they may not contact you during holidays, or during certain hours on Sundays.
 In addition, unreasonable, undue, or excessive pressure or harassment techniques aren’t allowed.

 If you have concerns about how the agency is treating you, here are some tips for how to officially report the situation.

 Determine how you’d like the relationship to take shape moving forward.
 For example, you can legally request for a collection agency to contact you in writing only.
-Consumer Protection BC notes that once the agency receives this letter, they’re not allowed to contact you by phone.
+The Government of Canada website offers some additional advice on this point: “Ask your legal advisor to send a written request to your creditor by registered mail, including an address and phone number at which you may be contacted.”

 2. Review your credit report as soon as possible.